ClaireGMIT/ProgrammingProjectNOV2019/README.md

 Provide more of a background on my required dataset inclduing the distribution types.

 ## 7. 05Dec 2
 Discussed some code to develop normally distributed data of a specific mean and standard deviation.
-I also tried to write code to make hte data more accurate eg having a long tail or truncated tail as per this reference: https://machinelearningmastery.com/how-to-transform-data-to-fit-the-normal-distribution/
+I also tried to write code to make the data more accurate eg having a long tail or truncated tail as per this reference: https://machinelearningmastery.com/how-to-transform-data-to-fit-the-normal-distribution/

 ## 8. 07Dec
 Continued working on the code to create long tail code for the LOD data.
 Devloped code to create a tail of 10 values.
 Need to look at ensuring it appends at the 1.0% which is the specification limit for this raw material.